muneebxyz/cloudnative-EmumbaProject-Muneeb/README.md

 In case application is not loading use port forward command:
                        ```kubectl port-forward --address 0.0.0.0 -n default service/frontend-service 8080:8080 &```

+## FILES:
+**All files of this project including manifests for frontend, api, database, network policy & CI github actions code are uploaded in the github repo (master branch) & are also attached with the email reply on which I got assignment.**

 ## APPROACH TO SOLVE PROBLEM

 The approach that I am using to solve this assigned project is as follows explained in steps: